 Moments Worth Carrying

 It was the Fourth of July and the sun came out unexpectedly.
 I hadn't been able to write for a bit and the last time I tried I was interrupted.
-I hoped most of the nuances were still fresh, but for at least right then I wanted to write and remember three memories that may have happened in a 24-hour span.
-A truly beautiful day.
+I wanted to make sure the nuances were still fresh, so I sat down to write about memories from a few days ago.
+A truly beautiful time.

 The Wild West

 To set the scene I have to mention the days before.
 It had been our biggest day of the season so far.
 We were 9 strong, and we mainly fished on an estuary.
 It was large.
-From the town across the bay to the point where I was it took about 30 minutes in a skiff to cross over.
+From the town across the bay (Dillingham) to our point on the Nushagak took about 45 minutes in a skiff to cross over.

-Sometimes, due to several factors, there was a river nearby that was much smaller and was open for business on rare occasions.
+Sometimes, due to several factors, there was a river nearby, the Wood River, that only opened on rare occasions.
 What made this special was that there could be many fish or no fish.
-It was like a gamble to go there because from where we were it was about an hour ride, so it wasn't convenient.
+It was like a gamble to go there because from where we were it was an hour-plus ride, so it wasn't exactly convenient.

-Also on the Nushagak there were set physical locations where each skiff was registered in a very orderly fashion.
+On the Nushagak there were set physical locations where each skiff was registered in a very orderly fashion.
 If you went in the wrong place there was a big fine.
-In the Wood River it was said to be the Wild West, anyone could take any spot.
+The Wood River was said to be the Wild West.
+Anyone could take any spot.
 I had heard rumors of people even using weapons to claim specific locations.

 The Big Day

 The next day was warm on the Nushagak.
-I woke up at 6 to set with some of the crew, we came back for coffee and then went to pick the fish with everyone.
+I woke up at 6 am to set with some of the crew, came back for coffee, then went to pick fish with everyone.
 It had been the largest day of the year so far.
-There was a longer day where we had to fish through the night, but this was a huge day and it was very lucky that we had 9 people.
-It was a wonderful day to fish, nice and warm and not too sunny.
+Nice and warm and not too sunny, a wonderful day to fish.
 I came back at about 11 PM and during that time in our lone boat we picked a little less than 20,000 pounds of fish.
-I think for our 3 boats we got close to 40,000 pounds.
+For our 3 boats combined we got close to 40,000 pounds.

 There's nothing much to say about that except we were constantly doing something.
-Picking fish, moving the net, delivering, rinse and repeat all day.
+Picking fish, moving the net, delivering to the tender, rinse and repeat all day.

 Fortune's Wheel

 Each day had its nuances and memories.
-Those were interesting but they were in the hard category, which made the next moments special.
+Some were interesting but fell in the hard category, which made the next moments special.

-Usually when Lady Fortune spins the wheel we always expect it to land on good fortune and are disappointed when it lands on bad.
-The good fortune seems deceiving because we expect it to be the norm, but in reality it's the bad fortune that's good for us because it reminds us of the good and is more honest in a way.
-I didn't know how long I would have that mentality but so far it seemed nice to take the good and the bad with a stoic attitude because they could both be flipped depending on the situation.
+Usually when Lady Fortune spins the wheel we always expect it to land on good and are disappointed when it doesn't.
+The good fortune seems like the norm, but actually it's the bad that's more honest.
+It reminds you of the good and keeps you from taking it for granted.
+I didn't know how long I'd hold onto that mentality but so far it seemed like a nice way to move through things.
+Take the good and the bad with a stoic attitude because they can both be flipped depending on the situation.

 Steam Rising from the Mud